TrustedDataFramework/tds-operation/README.md

-# wisdom-operations
+# tds-operations

-*wisdom-operations for monitoring Nodes*
+*tds-operations for monitoring Nodes*

 ## Illustrate
-*Refer to the instructions in the latest wisdom-operation.zip in the release.*
+*Refer to the instructions in the latest tds-operations.zip in the release.*

 ## Use
-*Download the latest wisdom-operation.zip in the release And decompress, run monitor.jar.*
+*Download the latest tds-operations.zip in the release And decompress, run monitor.jar.*

 ```
 java -jar monitor